Side effects and sex

 When you are ready to start having sex again, think about the following:

-- avoid having sex after a heavy meal as there is a risk of indigestion after eating which can mimic chest pain.
-This may cause you to feel lightheaded or dizzy during digestion
+- Avoid having sex after a heavy meal as there is a risk of indigestion after eating which can feel like chest pain.
+This may cause you to feel lightheaded or dizzy during digestion.

-- avoid too much alcohol before sex as it could make you lightheaded and can increase the risk of arrhythmias
+- Avoid too much alcohol before sex as it could make you lightheaded and can increase the risk of abnormal heart rhythms (arrhythmias).

-- find a comfortable position that works for you
+- Find a comfortable position that works for you and your partner.

 The Sexual Advice Association has created the SMART SAA app.
 Giving you information and advice on what you can do if you have any type of sexual problem or concerns.
 You can use the app yourself or with your partner.
 Download it via the App Store or Google Play.